 Ready, set, go

-With groceries, I’m always amazed with the convenience.
+With groceries, I’m always amazed by the convenience.
 So many things are ready to eat, that all you have to do is to open the bag and enjoy.
-Fast, easy and microwave-ready.
+Fast, easy, and microwave-ready.

 The choices are infinite, and I could spend hours looking at all the variety.
 There’s nothing that doesn’t exist.

-Coffee is about the same as the prices in both countries.
+Coffee is about the same price in both countries.